 I understand your concerns.
 In fact, my wife and I homeschooled our first son for a couple of years.

 I believe that each form of schooling has positives and negative aspects.
 Perhaps there is no one way of deciding what is best, as different things may be better for different children.

-The first seven years of a child’s life is the most precious.
-What you teach them then is manners and upbringing will stay with them for the rest of their lives, `in sha’ Allah.
+The first seven years of a child’s life are the most precious.
+What you teach them then is manners and upbringing.
+It will stay with them for the rest of their lives, `in sha’ Allah.

 However there are other elements to consider: